Cheltenham Festivals: Jazz

 Cheltenham Jazz Festival was formed in 1996.
 It has a close relationship with BBC Radio 2.

 Cheltenham's mix of international jazz icons, up-and-coming new artists and unique festival performances has seen them host some of the world's greatest musicians over a Bank Holiday weekend each May.
 Past performers include Jamie Cullum, Hugh Laurie, Eartha Kitt, Imelda May, Van Morrison, Stephane Grappelli and Ornette Coleman.

 Jamie Cullum: "The great thing about Cheltenham Jazz Festival is that it brings together so many genres under the umbrella of jazz… I think it is one of the best Jazz Festivals in the world".

+The 2026 festival marked the 30th anniversary of the Cheltenham Jazz Festival.
+Held from 29 April to 4 May, the festival recorded more than 41,000 ticket sales, making it its highest-selling edition to date.

+The 2026 festival also featured free entertainment in the festival village at Montpellier Gardens, with performances taking place at venues across Cheltenham including Parabola Arts Centre, Hotel du Vin, The Wilson, the Brewery Quarter and Parler.

 Science

 Cheltenham Science Festival was formed in 2002 and hosts an international science-based talent competition, FameLab, which attracts finalists from over 30 countries and hosts live semi-finals and a final at the Festival.
 The Science Festival is held in the Cheltenham Town Hall and adjacent gardens, with a tented science village built in Imperial Square.

 The festival has many free activities for adults and children, including the Discover Zone in the Town Hall which provides hands-on activities.
 The education programme includes a series of free Christmas lectures for local schools.
 Past presenters include Robert Winston, Richard Dawkins, Steve Backshall, Brian Cox, Richard Hammond, Tony Robinson, Jonathon Porritt, Kevin Conrad, Colin Pillinger and Adam Hart-Davis, Peter Higgs and James Watson.

+The 2026 festival took place from 2 to 7 June and featured more than 100 events, talks, demonstrations and workshops.
+The programme explored topics including artificial intelligence, climate change, health and wellbeing, technology and the environment.
+The festival also introduced free interactive areas including the Arcade, MakerShack and Discover Zone.